Visas and background checks

 If you’re British or American, you will need to apply for a visa by one of the following two main options:

 1. Apply for a long stay visa by setting up as a freelance English teacher.
 For this, you’ll need to submit a business plan.
-Your TEFL course in Toulouse will be at the heart of this plan, and our partner centre will guide you through the procedure.
+Your TEFL course in Toulouse will be at the heart of this plan.
+Our partner centre provides guidance on how to apply for this visa and supports you during the process.
 For this type of visa you also need to show that you have savings equivalent to living on the French minimum wage.

 2. Apply for a student visa.
-If you enrol for French courses (our course gives you 15% off at the Alliance Francaise) you can legally work up to 20 hours per week.
+If you enrol for French courses (our partner centre’s course gives you 15% off at the Alliance Francaise) you can legally work up to 20 hours per week.
 You would stay in Toulouse for a minimum of 5 months, the first month of which is your TEFL course.
 You would normally study French in the mornings, leaving you free to teach for the rest of the day.
 The French courses would cost around 500 euros per month, so this option is for those who want to improve their French and have the budget to do so.
 Please note that this method doesn’t guarantee you work, it just allows you to work legally while you are studying.
-Our partner centre will guide you through the procedure for this type of visa.
+Our partner centre provides guidance on how to apply for this visa and supports you during the process.

 Canadian, Australian and New Zealand citizens

-If you’re from Canada, Australia or New Zealand, you can come to France on a Working Holiday visa for a year.
+If you are from Canada, Australia or New Zealand, you can come to France on a Working Holiday Visa for a year.
 You need to be under 30 (35 for Canadians).
 This visa allows you to work on a contract with a language school.
 Canadians can extend it while in France.

 If you have a different nationality, please get in touch, we’re here to help.